 - A total of 150 acres of grassland was restored in Eastern Ontario.

-Wetlands provide habit and food sources for many species.
+Wetlands provide habitat and food sources for many species.
 Healthy wetlands reduce the occurrence of floods, sustain water during dry spells, and increase spawning opportunities for fish.
 Wetland enhancement activities conducted by SNC included:

 - 300 lbs of wild rice sown throughout SNC jurisdiction, to increase cultural values and food sources for wildlife;